Arjunj99/4156-Team-Project-2025/README.md

     * We used Mockito to mock our MockAPIService to do isolated testing of RouteController.
 * Postman
     * We used postman to test that out API works.
+* Playwright
+    * We used Playwright for automated end-to-end testing of the client against the deployed cloud backend.
+* Jest + React Testing Library
+    * Jest is used for unit testing the React client.
+* Vite
+    * We use Vite as the development server and bundler for the demo client.